DRAGKILLS/DiamondCore/README.md

 This is not playable

 ## Links
-Join DiamondCore diacord server for latest updates
+Join DiamondCore discord server for latest updates

 * __[Discord](https://discord.gg/SWZKcPBmpD)__